Lyubosumaz/DX-Starter/README.md

 ### Exporting to WordPress.org compilant zip file

-To export your development files to the WordPress.org requirements run the following command: `bash zip.sh path/name.zip`.
+To export your development files to the WordPress.org requirements run the following command: `bash zip.sh path/name.zip` or `npm run ziptheme path/name.zip`.
 We can suggest you to suffix your zip file with the version of your theme.
 Example: `../dx-starter-1.0.0.zip`

 ### .gitignore